 Junior Achievement takes all complaints of misconduct seriously.
-Credible allegations of misconduct will be promptly investigated by the appropriate authorities.
-During any such investigation, the JA volunteer will be placed on leave.
+Credible allegations of misconduct will be promptly reported to the appropriate authorities.
+During any such investigation, the JA volunteer will not perform services as a JA volunteer.
 If an investigation determines misconduct occurred, it will result in the immediate and permanent dismissal as a JA volunteer.

 Any JA staff member or volunteer who reasonably suspects misconduct must report these suspicions immediately to the appropriate JA staff person within their JA Area.